antoineco/aco-yum_autoupdate/README.md

 #####`action`

-Mode in which yum-crom should perform.
-Valid values are 'check', 'download' and 'apply'.
-Defaults to 'apply'
+Mode in which yum-cron should perform.
+Valid values are `check`, `download` and `apply`.
+Defaults to `apply`

 #####`exclude`

 Array of packages to exclude from automatic update.
-Defaults to '[]'
+Defaults to `[]`

 #####`service_enable`

 Enable the service or not.
-Valid values are 'true' and 'false'.
-Defaults to 'true'
+Boolean value.
+Defaults to `true`

 #####`service_ensure`

 Whether the service should be running.
-Valid values are 'stopped' and 'running'.
-Defaults to 'running'
+Valid values are `stopped` and `running`.
+Defaults to `running`

 #####`notify_email`

 Enable email notifications.
-Valid values are 'true' and 'false'.
-Defaults to 'true'
+Boolean value.
+Defaults to `true`
 It is recommended to also adjust debug/error levels accordingly (see below)

 #####`email_to`

 Recipient email address for update notifications.
-Defaults to 'root' (local user)
+Defaults to `root` (local user)
 An empty string forces the output to stdio, so emails will be sent by crond

 #####`email_from`

 Sender email address for update notifications.
 No effect when `email_to` is empty.
-Defaults to 'root' (local user)
+Defaults to `root` (local user)

-Note: not supported on CentOS 5
+*Note:* not supported on CentOS 5

 #####`debug_level`

 YUM debug level.
-Valid values are numbers between -1 and 10. '-1' to disable.
+Valid values are numbers between `-1` and `10`. `-1` to disable.
 Default depends on the platform
 Enforced to `-1` when `notify_email` is `false`

-Notes:
+*Notes:*
 * `-1` is necessary to also suppress messages from deltarpm, since `0` doesn't
 * Always outputs to stdio on modern platforms, can apparently not be changed

 #####`error_level`

 YUM error level.
-Valid values are numbers between 0 and 10.
-'0' to disable.
-Defaults to '0'
+Valid values are numbers between `0` and `10`. `0` to disable.
+Defaults to `0`

-Note: always outputs to stdio on modern platforms, can apparently not be changed
+*Note:* always outputs to stdio on modern platforms, can apparently not be changed

 #####`update_cmd`

 What updates to install, based on RedHat erratas.
 Valid values are:
-* default (all available updates)
+* `default` (all available updates)
-* security (only packages with a security errata)
+* `security` (only packages with a security errata)
-* security-severity:Critical (only packages with a Critical security errata)
+* `security-severity:Critical` (only packages with a Critical security errata)
-* minimal (only upgrade to latest bugfix or security errata, ignore enhancements)
+* `minimal` (only upgrade to latest bugfix or security errata, ignore enhancements)
-* minimal-security (only upgrade to latest security errata, ignore bugfixes and enhancements)
+* `minimal-security` (only upgrade to latest security errata, ignore bugfixes and enhancements)
-* minimal-security-severity:Critical (only upgrade to latest Critical security errata, ignore bugfixes and enhancements)
+* `minimal-security-severity:Critical` (only upgrade to latest Critical security errata, ignore bugfixes and enhancements)

-Defaults to 'default'
+Defaults to `default`

 Note: only supported on RHEL 7 and Fedora 19+

 #####`randomwait`

 Maximum amount of time in minutes YUM randomly waits before running.
-Valid values are numbers between 0 and 1440.
-'0' to disable.
-Defaults to '60'
+Valid values are numbers between `0` and `1440`. `0` to disable.
+Defaults to `60`

 ##To Do